Full-Mouth Reconstruction – Smile 360

 At this point, all of the teeth in both the upper and lower jaw may need attention.
 This is called full-mouth reconstruction— or Smile 360— and Dr. Frey has written a book with that exact title!
 Almost three decades of experience in its various facets.
 His combination of neuromuscular and cosmetic dentistry expertise can give you back the healthy, enduring, natural smile you once had.

 Brian’s New Movie-Star Smile

-Full-mouth reconstruction or Smile 360 with Dr. Frey involves looking at the entire mouth, not just the visible teeth.
-It will do so much more than just make a beautiful smile, as we re-build the bite by placement of implants to repositioning the bite due to TMJ stresses, from using orthodontics to move the teeth to using bone grafts to rebuild the jawbone, full-mouth reconstruction, Smile 360 is an involved process.
-Dr. Frey can handle most of what is needed, depending on your unique situation, of course, but he may also enlist the work of esteemed endodontists, oral surgeons, and periodontists at his office since we are a multi-speciality practice!
+Smile 360 with Dr. Frey involves looking at the entire mouth, not just the visible teeth.
+It will do so much more than just make a beautiful smile, as we re-build the bite by the placement of implants to repositioning the bite due to TMJ stresses, from using orthodontics to move the teeth to use bone grafts to rebuild the jawbone, full-mouth reconstruction, Smile 360 is an involved process.
+Dr. Frey can handle most of what is needed, depending on your unique situation, of course, but he may also enlist the work of esteemed endodontists, oral surgeons, and periodontists at his office since we are a multi-specialty practice!

 - Multiple teeth that have been lost due to extensive decay or trauma

 - a mouth full of old and different crowns and fillings from many generations